Cowboy Carter Tour: Staging and lighting

 The tour's main stage resembles a five-pointed star.

-On April 27, 2025, one day before the opening night of the tour, Beyoncé unveiled a preview of the stage layout via social media.
+On April 27, 2025, one day before the opening night of the tour, Beyoncé unveiled a preview of the stage layout via social media following an unauthorised leak.
 The staging consists of a main stage with a wide structure for both end sides, and a giant, rectangular widescreen featuring a pyramidic void in the middle, which altogether give the optical illusion of a five-pointed star.
-A triangled platform erected as the secondary stage is connected by three broad ramps: one straight-directed in the middle equipated with LED technology, while the remaining two on a pattern similar to a zigzag line.
+A triangled platform erected as the secondary stage is connected by three broad ramps: one straight-directed in the middle equipped with LED technology, while the remaining two on a pattern similar to a zigzag line.
 The robotic arms used during the Renaissance World Tour are once again wielded along with mechanical bulls, pyrotechnics and multiple levitating platforms, including a red Cadillac Eldorado and a horseshoe-shaped swing.

+A "B-stage" was also used in the show, placed in the back left of the stadium bowl, with the text "JOLENE'S" on the side.
+A display was also placed on the back.
+Beyoncé would fly on the horseshoe from the main stage to perform on the "B-stage".
 After the first night of the Houston stop when the car got stuck while levitating, the red Cadillac Eldorado was replaced by a golden mechanical horse.